 Worldwide environmental strategies

 Dufry operates over 2,300 retail stores across 65 countries, where it sells products sourced from over 1,000 suppliers.
-All the stores operated can be categorized into one of five channels.
-Find here more information on our divisional structure and countries / major locations covered by each division.
+For information on our divisional structure, countries and major locations covered by each Division see here.
+All the stores operated can be categorized into one of five types, which are explained here.

 As a pure retailer, the company does not have any production sites.
-However, Dufry consumes materials in several parts of its supply chain, from the materials used to build stores and the boxes and pallets used to transport products, to office supplies and the carrying bags given to its customers with every sale.
+However, Dufry consumes materials in several parts of its supply chain, from materials used to build stores and boxes and pallets used to transport products, to office supplies and carrier bags given to customers with every sale.

 Reducing CO2 emissions is one of Dufry’s concerns.
-Whenever possible, transports of goods are done by shipping containers on sea-ships, thereby choosing the most CO2-efficient way of transportation.
-Through reconfiguration of goods in our Global Distribution Centers and regional logistics stations, we reduce intercompany transportation of the goods to a minimum.
-The distribution to the individual shop locations is usually done by road whereby Dufry outsources the transportation to specialized national or international logistics partners, who partly have their own environmental strategies in place.
+Whenever possible, the transport of goods is done by shipping on sea, thereby choosing the most CO2-efficient means of transportation.
+Through the reconfiguration of goods in our Global Distribution Centers and regional logistics platforms, we reduce intercompany transportation of the goods to a minimum.
+Distribution to the individual shop locations is usually done by road whereby Dufry outsources the transportation to specialized national or international logistics partners, who partly have their own environmental strategies in place.

-Dufry has operations in 15 of the world’s 37 carbon neutral airports worldwide.
+Dufry has retail shops in 22 of 44 carbon neutral airports worldwide.

-According to Airport Carbon Accreditation (airportcarbonaccreditation.org), the airport industry accounts for about 5 % of the air transport sector’s total carbon emissions.
-The organization, launched in 2009, currently has 211 accredited airports in its program, which are spread across 61 countries worldwide.
-In 2017, based on information by Airport Carbon Accreditation 67 of these airports have actively reduced the CO2 emissions under their direct control, and 37 airports have achieved carbon neutrality.
-Dufry has retail shops in 20 of these 37 carbon neutral airports, including Dallas Fort Worth, Athens, Antalya, London-Gatwick, Helsinki, Milan-Malpensa, Manchester and Stockholm airports just to name a few.
+According to Airport Carbon Accreditation (airportcarbonaccreditation.org), the airport industry accounts for about 5% of the air transport sector’s total carbon emissions.
+The organization, launched in 2009, currently has 249 accredited airports in its program, which are spread across 68 countries worldwide.
+In 2018, based on information by Airport Carbon Accreditation 71 of these airports have actively reduced the CO2 emissions under their direct control, and 44 airports have achieved carbon neutrality.
+Dufry has retail shops in 22 of these 44 carbon neutral airports, including Dallas Fort Worth, Athens, Antalya, London-Gatwick, Helsinki, Milan-Malpensa, Manchester and Stockholm airports just to name a few.
+Queen Alia in Amman, Jordan, and London Stansted airports, where Dufry is the main retail operator, joined the carbon neutral airports list in 2018.

 Waste and Recycling

 Avoiding any waste in the first place or recycling it, if it occurs, is an effective way to save valuable resources.
-The European Distribution Center is outsourced and run by a specialized logistics company and packaging material which mainly consists of cardboard, paper, plastic film, wood as well as electronic and plastic consumables such as neon lamps and PET are sorted out in different containers and sent for recycling.
+In the European Distribution Center packaging material, which mainly consists of cardboard, paper, plastic film, wood as well as electronic and plastic consumables such as neon lamps and PET, are sorted into different containers and sent for recycling.
 The recycling process is outsourced to specialized service providers.
-If these providers have a climate program in place, Dufry’s Swiss logistics provider supports their program by paying a surcharge on the transports, which is devolved to “myclimate” (www.myclimate.org).

 In the shops, the waste produced by our operations is mostly packing material handled through the landlord’s waste disposal system and recycled accordingly where possible.
-Dufry actively collaborates with the airport’s sustainability teams where possible, as is the case at Heathrow airport in the UK, to contribute to further improve recycling systems and reduce energy consumption.
+Dufry actively collaborates with the airport’s sustainability teams where possible, as is the case at London Heathrow airport, to contribute and further improve recycling systems and /or reduce energy consumption.

-The reduction in the consumption of shopping bags is another area where Dufry is seeking sustainable solutions by replacing traditional plastic bags with reusable bags and/or advising its retail staff to ask customers if they need a bag and by increasing its bag assortment to several sizes so that packaging relevant to the size of the products purchased is used with less plastic waste.
-As a result, we have observed a decrease in the number of bags used per transaction in the last years in our main operations.
+The reduction in the consumption of shopping bags is another area where Dufry is seeking sustainable solutions by replacing traditional plastic bags with reusable bags and/or advising its retail staff to ask customers if they need a bag and by increasing its bag assortment to several sizes so that packaging relevant to the size of the products purchased is used, with less plastic waste.
+As a result, we have observed a decrease in the number of bags used per transaction in our main operations in the last years.
 Investigating alternatives to reduce the number of bags and the impact of each individual bag is however an ongoing improvement objective for Dufry.

 Regarding cartons and pallets used to transport and protect products, Dufry ensures these are reused as much as possible and therefore consumption of new resources is also reduced.

-Lastly, in the offices, the reduction of paper consumption is one of our biggest challenges.
-Dufry has put in place local initiatives to reduce paper and other office material consumption, including tips to reduce the amount of paper used such as printing double sided, avoiding printing of the legal text on the bottom of emails, and encouraging people only to print when necessary.
+Lastly, in the offices, the reduction of paper consumption is one of our ongoing challenges.
+Dufry has put in place local initiatives to reduce paper and other office material consumption, including tips to reduce the amount of paper used such as printing double sided, avoiding the printing of the legal text on the bottom of emails, and encouraging people only to print when necessary.
+The adoption of IT solutions, such as the Dufry Connect, which is being rolled-out to staff across all locations, is also helping to reduce the amount of paper used in day-to-day work of our staff.
+Local initiatives, including the Dufry Award for the Best Initiative in Division 1, where the Turkish team developed an induction app for new joiners also work on that objective of reducing paper consumption.

-For the most part our travel retail shops are operated in premises and buildings such as airports or seaports, ships and downtown resorts, which are owned by third party landlords.
+For the most part our travel retail shops are operated in premises and buildings such as airports or seaports, ships, train stations, and downtown resorts, which are owned by third party landlords.
 Thus, a large portion of the utilities consumption, such as energy or water sourcing and usage in the shops cannot be directly changed or influenced by Dufry as these factors are predetermined by the landlords and the building construction.
 The highest influence in energy efficiency can be taken when Dufry is designing or re-designing stores.
-The main focus thereby is on substituting traditional lighting for more energy-efficient lighting systems (e.g. LED) on ceiling and furniture displays, and on using A-rated electronic devices (e.g. air conditioning, refrigerators) in our stores.
-The same concept of using latest energy-efficient technologies also applies for our Basel headquarter, division offices and the regional operations centers.
+As public spaces, airports have to provide well-lit facilities and naturally this is a substantial part of their energy consumption.
+The main focus thereby is on substituting traditional lighting for more energy-efficient lighting systems (e.g. LED) on ceiling and furniture displays, and on using A-rated electronic devices (e.g. air conditioning, refrigerators) in our stores, resulting in a significant drop in the energy consumption (and associated CO2 emissions).
+The same concept of using latest energy-efficient technologies also applies for our Basel headquarters, division offices and the regional operations centers.

 These sections might also be of interest to you: